+Prerequisite: MATH-103 or MATH-103X or higher Math placement

-Prerequisite: MATH-103, MATH-103X, or MATH-104 Presents a study of the techniques of calculus with emphasis placed on the application of these concepts to business and management-related problems.
+Presents a study of the techniques of calculus with emphasis placed on the application of these concepts to business and management-related problems.
 The applications of derivatives and integrals of functions including polynomials, rational, exponential and logarithmic functions are studied.
-UC credit limitation: MATH-211 and 240 combined, maximum credit one course
+UC credit limitation: MATH-211 and 240 combined, maximum credit one course.